 The system is intended to help image content on a scale by using image matching techniques to monitor unauthorized use across Facebook and Instagram.
-To use this feature, Page Admins may submit a request that identifies the misused content.
+Page Admins may submit a request to use this feature to identify the misused content.
 Facebook also provides a fast IP reporting system and a repeat infringement policy.

 Facebook updates in August 2020

 12. Facebook updates online events

 Obviously, the utility of Facebook’s Events functionality has decreased in a pandemic.
 So Facebook has intelligently rotated its Events pages to help companies organize online events and make money.
 Business owners will be able to determine ticket prices, advertise their online event, receive payments, and host a virtual event, all from one page.